 BHGI provides technical support and consulting services to vessel owners, charterers, and operators.
 These services can be in support of new construction projects, modifications, regularly scheduled dry docks or more comprehensive maintenance periods.
 This can include anything from shipyard selection to construction oversight.
 BHGI also provides life-cycle management and fleet reviews, among many other consulting services.

 BHGI has extensive knowledge of LNG and has been involved in LNG projects since 2009.
 BHGI was contracted by Conrad Orange to design a 232’, 2,000m³ LNG Bunker Barge.
 It is the first LNG bunker barge in North America.
 It features one tank equipped with MARK III Flex cargo containment technology from GTT (Gaztransport & Technigaz).
-The barge is expected to be delivered in late 2017.
+The barge is expected to be delivered in the first quarter of 2018.
 This barge will be a critical supply chain component in the ongoing efforts around the world to reduce the environmental impact of maritime activity through the conversion of ships to LNG.

 Naval Architects / Marine Engineers